Boeing 747-8: 747-8 Intercontinental

-On August 1, 2017, Defense One reported that to pay less for the replacement program, the U.S. Air Force purchased two undelivered 747-8Is ordered by a bankrupt Russian firm (Transaero); the aircraft had been stored in the Mojave Desert to prevent corrosion.
-Boeing and the Air Force will retrofit these aircraft with telecommunications and advanced security equipment for the required security level needed by presidential aircraft.

-On February 27, 2018, the White House announced a fixed-price contract worth $3.9 billion for the development of two new 747-8I-based VC-25B aircraft to replace the aging VC-25A aircraft.

-In March 2020, modifications started at Boeing's San Antonio, Texas facility, including lower lobe doors and internal airstairs, to be delivered by December 2024.
+VC-25B

+In 2007, the United States Air Force was seeking to upgrade Air Force One by replacing the VC-25A (two heavily modified Boeing 747-200Bs acquired in the late 1980s).
+In January 2015, the Air Force announced the selection of the 747-8 to replace the aging VC-25A for presidential transport.
+By 2025 the delivery date had slipped to 2029 and the Air Force was considering changes to the requirements to bring the delivery date back to 2027.

+Survivable Airborne Operations Center

+In April 2024, Sierra Nevada Corporation was awarded a contract to develop and build the Survivable Airborne Operations Center (SAOC) aircraft to replace the Boeing E-4 NAOC.
+Five 747-8Is were purchased from Korean Air for conversion, with the contract calling for nine in total.

 Operators

-In July 2018, there were 110 Boeing 747-8 aircraft in airline service with Lufthansa (19), Korean Air (17), Cargolux (14), Cathay Pacific Cargo (14), AirBridgeCargo Airlines (11), UPS Airlines (7), Polar Air Cargo (7), Air China (7), Silk Way West Airlines (5), Atlas Air (3), Qatar Airways Cargo (2), Nippon Cargo Airlines (1), and CargoLogicAir (1).
+In July 2018, there were 110 Boeing 747-8 aircraft in airline service with Lufthansa (19), Korean Air (17), Cargolux (14), Cathay Pacific Cargo (14), AirBridgeCargo Airlines (11), UPS Airlines (7), Polar Air Cargo (7), Air China (7), Silk Way West Airlines (5), Atlas Air (3), Nippon Cargo Airlines (1), and CargoLogicAir (1).
 Previous operators include Global Supply Systems, a contractor of British Airways, as well as Saudia Cargo.

 Boeing 747-8I aircraft in special VIP configuration for state leaders have also been ordered.
 The Qatar Amiri Flight received three VIP Boeing 747-8Is.
 The State of Kuwait received one VIP 747-8 in 2012.
 The Royal Flight of Oman received one VIP 747-8 in 2012.
 The Brunei Government received a VIP 747-8I in 2016.
 The Morocco Government received one VIP 747-8I in 2017.
 Worldwide Aircraft Holding operated one VIP 747-8 that was sold to the Government of Turkey.
 One VIP 747-8I was received by the government of Saudi Arabia, and is used by Crown Prince Mohammed bin Salman.
 On September 10, 2021, it was announced that the Egyptian Government had acquired a 747-8I for use as a VIP transport aircraft; the airframe, which had originally been manufactured for Lufthansa as D-ABYE, had not been accepted by the airline and spent several years in storage in the Mojave Desert as N828BA before being re-registered as SU-EGY.

 The final 747, a 747-8F destined for Atlas Air, was rolled out on December 6, 2022, marking the end to over 50 years of 747 production.